pavanvpatil/Splitwise-app/README.md

 3) Delete group
 4) Exit <br>

-Choose the options accordingly and get started with splitwise app
+Choose the options accordingly and get started with splitwise app.

 Splitwise app helps to manage transactions between group members, which will be easy to handle.